coffeek3/ogre-gpu/Docs/src/material-scripts.md

 Within each pass, there can be zero or many @ref Texture-Units in use.
 These define the texture to be used, and optionally some blending operations (which use multitexturing) and texture effects.

 You can also reference vertex and fragment programs (or vertex and pixel shaders, if you want to use that terminology) in a pass with a given set of parameters.
-Programs themselves are declared in separate .program scripts (See [GPU Program Scripts](@ref Declaring-Vertex_002fGeometry_002fFragment-Programs)) and are used as described in @ref Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass.
+Programs themselves are declared in separate .program scripts (See @ref Declaring-Vertex_002fGeometry_002fFragment-Programs) and are used as described in @ref Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass.

 <a name="Top_002dlevel-material-attributes"></a>